 - Evaluations in all areas relating to suspected disability (i.e., Occupational Therapy (OT), Physical Therapy (PT), Speech)

 Parent is notified in advance of date, time and place of CSE meeting.

 - Committee convenes to review all evaluation information

-- Committee determines whether criteria for eligibility has been met
+- Committee determines whether the criteria for eligibility have been met

 - Committee develops an Individualized Education Plan (IEP) (if eligible)